Do you ever give in to the fallacies of the lies that say you aren’t good enough?

 - I “saw” it in the reaction of store clerks who looked past me to others in need of help.

-- I “saw” it in fellow travellers who acted annoyed at the additional time it took me to put my luggage in the overhead bin (or worse yet when I tried to retrieve it at the end of a flight!)
+- I “saw” it in fellow travelers who acted annoyed at the additional time it took me to put my luggage in the overhead bin (or worse yet when I tried to retrieve it at the end of a flight!)

 The damage occurs when we buy into a lie and can no longer discern the truth because what see and hear around us seems to confirm its validity.